 For this purpose, material flow models for aluminium and steel demand enable realistic assumptions for these material efficiency strategies to be incorporated into the model, helping the assessment of future demand and the amount of scrap metal (semi-manufacturing, manufacturing and post-consumer scrap) available for metals production.
 This modelling work builds mainly on the literature and previous IEA publications relating to material efficiency (IEA 2019a).
 The scope of this approach is limited to materials and energy demand within the respective industry sectors.
 It does not analyse the implications on energy consumption upstream, in mining or the transportation of materials, nor the consequences for downstream energy consumption, e.g. from more efficient, lighter cars.
 Nor does the study analyse the potential for energy savings from substituting materials, e.g. using plastics for metals.
-The coverage of material efficiency was enhanced for key sectors aluminium, cement and steel in the Sustainable Development Scenario of WEO-2019.

-3.2 Transport sector
+Transport sector

-The transportation module of the WEM consists of several sub-models covering road transport, aviation, rail and shipping navigation (Figure 8).
+The transportation module of the WEM consists of several sub-models covering road, aviation, rail and navigation transport modes (Figure 8).
 The WEM fully incorporates a detailed bottom-up approach for the transport sector in all WEM regions.